Program Overview

 Tuition and Financial Aid

 The PhD in Pathology program offers competitive tuition rates, and students may access various funding opportunities such as graduate assistantships, research grants, and scholarships.
-For financial aid details, visit the Financial Aid site.Admission Requirements
+For financial aid details, visit the Office of Financial Aid.Admission Requirements

 Prospective students seeking to join the PhD in Pathology program should meet the following admission requirements:

-- Bachelor’s degree from an accredited institution, including official transcripts
+- Bachelor’s degree from a regionally accredited institution, with official transcripts confirming the degree has been conferred

 - Three letters of recommendation

-For detailed information on eligibility, visit the admissions page.
+For detailed information on eligibility, visit the Department of Pathology and Laboratory Medicine.

 Student Life and Learning Experiences

-KU’s PhD in Pathology students engage in advanced research projects in state-of-the-art laboratories.
+PhD in Pathology students are based at the University of Kansas Medical Center in Kansas City, where they conduct advanced research in state-of-the-art laboratory facilities.
 Opportunities include:

 Doctorate in Pathology Sample Courses